RbiSearchHeader

 j. amount received from a relative of the director of an NBFC;

-k. any amount received by issuance of Commercial Paper.
+k. any amount received by issuance of Commercial Paper in accordance with the guidelines issued by the Bank;

-l. any amount received by a systemically important non-deposit taking non-banking financial company by issuance of ‘perpetual debt instruments’
+l. any amount received by a NBFC-Middle Layer and above, by issuance of ‘perpetual debt instruments’ in accordance with the guidelines issued by the Bank;

-m. any amount raised by the issue of infrastructure bonds by an Infrastructure Finance Company
+m. any amount raised by the issue of infrastructure bonds by an Infrastructure Finance Company as specified in the notification issued by Central Government under Section 80CCF of the Income Tax Act, 1961.

-Thus, the directions exclude from the definition of public deposit, amount raised from certain set of informed lenders who can make independent decision.
+Thus, the directions exclude from the definition of public deposit, amounts raised from certain set of informed lenders who can make independent decision.

 Banks, including co-operative banks, can accept deposits.
-Non-bank finance companies, which have been issued Certificate of Registration by RBI with a specific licence to accept deposits, are entitled to accept public deposit.
-In other words, not all NBFCs registered with the Reserve Bank are entitled to accept deposits but only those that hold a deposit accepting Certificate of Registration can accept deposits.
-They can, however, accept deposits, only to the extent permissible.
-Housing Finance Companies, which are again specifically authorized to collect deposits and companies authorized by Ministry of Corporate Affairs under the Companies Acceptance of Deposits Rules framed by Central Government under the Companies Act can also accept deposits also upto a certain limit.
+NBFCs (including Housing Finance Companies), which have been issued Certificate of Registration by the Reserve Bank with a specific licence to accept deposits, are entitled to accept public deposit.
+In other words, not all NBFCs registered with the Reserve Bank are entitled to accept deposits but only those that hold a deposit accepting Certificate of Registration, can accept deposits.
+Further, these deposit accepting NBFCs can accept deposits, only to the extent permissible.
+Companies authorized by Ministry of Corporate Affairs under the Companies (Acceptance of Deposits) Rules framed by Central Government under the Companies Act can also accept deposits upto a certain limit.
 Cooperative Credit Societies can accept deposits from their members but not from the general public.
-The Reserve Bank regulates the deposit acceptance only of banks, cooperative banks and NBFCs.It is not legally permissible for other entities to accept public deposits.
-Unincorporated bodies like individuals, partnership firms, and other association of individuals are prohibited from carrying on the business of acceptance of deposits as their principal business.
-Such unincorporated bodies are prohibited from even accepting deposits if they are carrying on financial business.
+The Reserve Bank regulates the deposit acceptance only of banks, cooperative banks and NBFCs.

-However, as a matter of public policy, Reserve Bank has decided that only banks should be allowed to accept public deposits and as such has since 1997 not issued any Certificate of Registration (CoR) to new NBFCs for acceptance of public deposits.
+However, as a matter of public policy, Reserve Bank has decided that only banks should be allowed to accept public deposits and as such, has, since 1997, not issued any Certificate of Registration (CoR) to new NBFCs for acceptance of public deposits.

-A company which does not have financial assets which is more than 50% of its total assets and does not derive at least 50% of its gross income from such assets is not an NBFC.
-Its principal business would be non-financial activity like agricultural operations, industrial activity, purchase or sale of goods or purchase/construction of immoveable property, and will be a non-banking non-financial company.
+A company which does not have financial assets which are more than 50% of its total assets and does not derive at least 50% of its gross income from such assets is not an NBFC.
+Its principal business would be non-financial activity like agricultural operations, industrial activity, purchase or sale of goods or purchase/construction of immovable property, and will be a non-banking non-financial company.
 Acceptance of deposits by a Non-Banking Non-Financial Company are governed by the rules and regulations issued by the Ministry of Corporate Affairs.

-The Reserve Bank's overarching concern while supervising any financial entity is protection of depositors' interest.
+The Reserve Bank's overarching concern while regulating/ supervising any financial entity is protection of depositors' interest.
 Depositors place deposit with any entity on trust unlike an investor who invests in the shares of a company with the intention of sharing the risk as well as return with the promoters.
-Protection of depositors' interest thus is supreme in financial regulation.
-Banks are the most regulated financial entities.
-The Deposit Insurance and Credit Guarantee Corporation pays insurance on deposits up to ₹ One lakh in case a bank failed.
+Protection of depositors' interest, thus, is supreme in financial regulation.
+Further, the deposits of NBFCs do not have insurance from the Deposit Insurance and Credit Guarantee Corporation.

 Category Facet